mstksg/inCode/copy/entries/type-levels.md

 different levels of type safety that are available, and the benefits/drawbacks/unique advantages to each.

-So, here is a rundown of seven "levels" of type safety that you can operate at when working with the ubiquitous *strict* linked list data type, and how to use them!
+So, here is a rundown of "levels" of type safety that you can operate at when working with the ubiquitous *strict* linked list data type, and how to use them!
 I genuinely believe all of these are useful (or useless) in their own different circumstances.
 When possible, we'll prefer "structural type safety"